mlesniak/raytracer/README.md

 > Andrew S. Glassner et al.
 > 1989, The Morgan Kaufmann Series in Computer Graphics

-Note that the current state of this project is **hacky**, i.e. the code is not yet refactored, structured or documented.
+Note that the current state of this project is <span style="background-color: rgb(210,229,255); border: 1px solid gray;
+padding: 5px;">hacky</span>, i.e. the code is not yet refactored, structured or documented.

 # Gallery